AnaswaraNV/SeatLookupApplication/README.md

 - other network related error handling - a generic message
 - check responsiveness
 - back end pattern matching and trim
-- blue color in mobile screen
+- blue color in mobile screen after radius
+- test in other browsers
+- IIFE ,
+- disable button
+- do not make api call if pattern error

+#done
+- back ground color change - gradient use strict